abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 abp add-package Volo.Abp.BlobStoring
 ```

-Then, we need to select and configure a storage provider to tell the BLOB Storing System to where to store the file contents.
+Then, we need to select and configure a storage provider to tell the BLOB Storing System where to store the file contents.
 There are [multiple providers](https://docs.abp.io/en/abp/latest/Blob-Storing#blob-storage-providers) that we can choose.
 For the simplicity of the demo, let's continue with the **database provider** and run the following command under the directory of your solution (`*.sln`):

 ```bash
 abp add-module Volo.Abp.BlobStoring.Database
 ```

 * This command adds all the NuGet packages to the corresponding layers of your solution.
-* Also, it makes the necessary configurations, adds a new database migration and updates the database.
+* Also, it makes the necessary configurations, adds a new database migration, and updates the database.
-* Since, we are not configuring the connection string, the BLOB Storing system will use the default connection string in our application.
+* Since we are not configuring the connection string, the BLOB Storing system will use the default connection string in our application.

 That's it.
-We have installed and configured the BLOB Storing System in our applicaton.
+We have installed and configured the BLOB Storing System in our application.

 ### Configuring the Image Manipulation System

-After, configuring the BLOB Storing System, now we can install and configure the Image Manipulation System for to be able to compress and resize images.
+After, configuring the BLOB Storing System, now we can install and configure the Image Manipulation System to be able to compress and resize images.

 ABP Framework provides two image resizer/compressor implementations out of the box: [ImageSharp](https://docs.abp.io/en/abp/7.3/Image-Manipulation#imagesharp-provider) and [Magick.NET](https://docs.abp.io/en/abp/7.3/Image-Manipulation#magick-net-provider).